JamieGainer/Linear_Autoencoder_and_FFT_for_MNIST/README.md

 effects of the various autoencodings.

-Anticpated uses include having lower dimensional spaces for deep densely connected neural networks, as well as exploring the geometry of the data using $k$-means clustering, etc.  I will list my repos that explore these areas as I create them.
+Anticpated uses include having lower dimensional spaces for deep densely connected neural networks, as well as exploring the geometry of the data using k-means clustering, etc.  I will list my repos that explore these areas as I create them.

 Ultimately, of course, the goal is to learn about and to develop new approaches